Mikeysax/mikey/README.md

 On file creation, *Mikey* will look through your working project directory for actions/components/containers/reducers/helpers folders and create the corresponding file type.
 If none of these folders exist, *Mikey* will create the file in the root of your project.

+*Mikey* will also generate a .scss file in the CSS folder when you generate a component or container.

 <strong>*Mikey* also creates ```.mikeyPath``` folder</strong> in your project and saves the path of the file type generated.
 This is to optimize the speed of file creation.
 By saving this path *Mikey* does not have to dynamically find the folder again after each generated file.

 <strong>A Test file is also generated when you generate a file.</strong>